Azure-Samples/microsoft-azure-attestation/intel.sdk.attest.sample/readme.md

     1. Retrieves important attributes from the SGX report, such as Security Version Number, ProductID, MRSIGNER, MRENCLAVE, etc.
     1. Persists the remote quote, enclave held data and parsed report fields to a JSON file on disk
 1. ```validatequotes.core``` - This application is built on .NET core and runs on any platform.
 It consumes the JSON file persisted by the ```genquote_host``` application and performs the following:
-    1. Calls the MAA service for validation, passing it the remote quote and enclave held data found in the JSON file
+    1. Calls the Azure Attestation service for validation, passing it the remote quote and enclave held data found in the JSON file
-    1. Validates that the MAA JWT passes signature validation and is issued by the expected party
+    1. Validates that the Azure Attestation JWT passes signature validation and is issued by the expected party
-    1. Validates that the MAA JWT claim values match the parsed data in the JSON file for the well known fields like Security Version Number, ProductID, MRSIGNER, MRENCLAVE, etc.
+    1. Validates that the Azure Attestation JWT claim values match the parsed data in the JSON file for the well known fields like Security Version Number, ProductID, MRSIGNER, MRENCLAVE, etc.
     1. Produces a report in the console with the results

 ### Quote Generation